|

 Discussions: 84

-Post #19 5447 days, 8 hours, 26 minutes, 57 seconds ago
+5649 days, 12 hours, 52 minutes, 16 seconds ago

 Turn 2 brings the realization that Mr BE has used smoke munitions to cover approaches toward two scattered tree corridors and moves up infantry across the hard surfaced road.
 Some light contact with one of my pickets.
 As my artillery starts to creep closer to some Sherman paydirt, Mr BE opens a delayed barrage into my forward defenses.
-More vehicles heard by OP/LPs Quiet churning at high speed through deep mud.
+More vehicles heard by OP/LPs churning at high speed through deep mud.
 The waiting is killing me.
-Frown

 --------------------